Candace Robb: Biography

-Before becoming a novelist, she worked as an editor of scientific publications.
+Before turning to fiction writing, she worked as an editor for scientific publications.

-She strives for accuracy of historical events which are the backdrop for her fictional characters.
+She strives for accuracy of historical events, which are the backdrop for her fictional characters.
 Kirkus Reviews said that "Robb puts the history back into historical mystery".

 Robb divides her time between the American Pacific Northwest and the UK, frequently spending time in Scotland and in York to research her books.